-Umbrella insurance raises your policy limit, providing your business with at least $1 million more in potential compensation per claim.
-Your level of risk and your policy limits both affect the cost of umbrella insurance.
+Commercial umbrella insurance raises your policy limit, providing your business with at least $1 million more in potential compensation per claim.
+Your level of risk and your policy limits affect the cost of umbrella insurance.

 An umbrella insurance policy often costs less than it would to raise the policy limit on your underlying general liability insurance, commercial auto insurance, or employer's liability insurance.
 That’s why many businesses choose this option, even if they haven’t reached the maximum policy limit on the underlying policy.

-For Insureon customers, the median annual premium for umbrella insurance is $900, or $75 per month.
+For Insureon customers, the median premium for umbrella insurance is $75 per month, or $900 annually.
 The median offers a more accurate estimate of what your business is likely to pay than the average cost of umbrella insurance because it excludes outlier high and low premiums.

 Many small businesses (17%) pay less than $500 per year for umbrella insurance and 36% pay between $500 and $1,000 per year.